Fortran-FOSS-Programmers/ford/docs/user_guide/writing_documentation.rst

 replaced by the contents of file-name.md.
 This will be the first thing done when processing Markdown, and thus all Markdown syntax within file-name.md will be processed correctly.
-You can nest these include statments as many times as you like.
+You can nest these include statements as many times as you like.
 All file paths are evaluated relative to the directory containing the project file, unless set to do otherwise.